-The chemical composition of submicron non-refractory (NR-PM1) organic and inorganic (sulfate, nitrate, ammonium) aerosol particles was measured using a high-resolution time-of-flight aerosol mass spectrometer (HR-ToF-AMS) aboard the G1 (DeCarlo et al., 2006; Jayne et al., 2000; Shilling et al., 2018; Shilling et al., 2013).
-Based on the standard deviation of observed aerosol mass loadings during filter measurements, the HR-ToF-AMS detection limits for the average time of thirteen seconds are approximately 0.13, 0.01, 0.02, 0.01 (3σ values) μg m-3 for organic, sulfate, nitrate, and ammonium, respectively (DeCarlo et al., 2006).
-A Compact Time-of-flight Aerosol Mass Spectrometer (C-ToF-AMS) was operated aboard HALO to investigate the aerosol composition.
+The chemical composition of submicron non-refractory $(NR-PM_1)$ organic and inorganic (sulfate, nitrate, ammonium) aerosol particles was measured using a high-resolution time-of-flight aerosol mass spectrometer (HR-ToF-AMS) aboard the G1 (DeCarlo et al., 2006; Jayne et al., 2000; Shilling et al., 2013, 2018).
+Based on the standard deviation of observed aerosol mass loadings during filter measurements, the HR-ToF-AMS detection limits for the average time of 13 s are approximately 0.13, 0.01, 0.02, and 0.01 $(3\sigma \text{ values}) \mu \text{g m}^{-3}$ for organic, sulfate, nitrate, and ammonium, respectively (DeCarlo et al., 2006).
+A compact timeof-flight aerosol mass spectrometer (C-ToF-AMS) was operated aboard HALO to investigate the aerosol composition.
 Aerosol particles enter both the C-ToF-AMS and HR-ToF-AMS via constant pressure inlets controlling the volumetric flow into the instrument, although the designs of the inlets are somewhat different (Bahreini et al., 2008).
-The details about the C-ToF-AMS operation and data analysis are reported in Schulz's paper (Schulz et al., 2018).
-The overall accuracy has been reported as ~30 % for both AMS instruments (Alfarra et al., 2004; Middlebrook et al., 2012).
-Data presented in this section were converted to the same condition as the HALO AMS data, which is 995 hPa and 300 K. Both AMS instruments were calibrated before and after the field deployment and also once a week during the field campaign.
+The details about the C-ToF-AMS operation and data analysis are reported Schulz et al. (2018).
+The overall accuracy has been reported as $\sim 30\%$ for both AMS instruments (Alfarra et al., 2004; Middlebrook et al., 2012).
+Data presented in this section were converted to the same conditions as the HALO AMS data, which are 995 hPa and 300 K. Both AMS instruments were calibrated before and after the field deployment and also once a week during the field campaign.

 The number concentration of cloud condensation nuclei (CCN) was measured aboard both aircraft using the same type of CCN counter from Droplet Measurement Technologies (DMT, model 200).
 This CCN counter contains two continuous-flow, thermal-gradient diffusion chambers for measuring aerosols that can be activated at constant supersaturation.
 The supersaturation is created by taking advantage of the different diffusion rates between water vapor and heat.
-After the supersaturated water vapor condenses on the CCN in the sample air, droplets are formed, counted, and sized by an Optical Particle Counter (OPC).
-The sampling frequency is one second for both deployed CCN counters.
+After the supersaturated water vapor condenses on the CCN in the sample air, droplets are formed, counted, and sized by an optical particle counter (OPC).
+The sampling frequency is 1 s for both deployed CCN counters.
 Both CCN counters were calibrated using ammonium sulfate aerosol particles in the diameter range of 20-200 nm.
-The uncertainty of the effective water vapor supersaturation was $\pm 5\%$.
+The uncertainty of the effective water vapor supersaturation was ± 5 %.
 (Rose et al., 2008)